oqolarte/oblong/content/project/alwayscarry.md

 ### Integration with Instagram

-In order to reach as many prospects as possible, the shop is also available in Instagram and Facebook.
+To reach as many people as possible, the shop is also available in Instagram and Facebook.
-We're thinking of focusing a huge chunk of content management via IG.
+Huge chunk of content management will be focused on IG.
 Each post will then appear on the Facebook Page, and on the website.

 I had a brilliant idea to use Hugo's native integration with Instagram through their API, according to [Hugo's documentation](https://gohugo.io/content-management/shortcodes/#instagram).